oktawave-code/terraform-provider-oktawave/README.md

 # Terraform Oktawave Provider

+### This version is under development as should be considered as unstable.

 Terraform provider for Oktawave Cloud.

+# Requirements

+Terraform version 1.0 or higher.

 # How to install and use:
 1. Compile project using
 ```bash
 go build -o terraform-provider-oktawave.exe
 ```

 2. Create config file witf .tf file extension.